akmalkashry/Seat-Finder/README.md

 - Data is stored in Google Sheets
 - A structured sheet is created to extract only relevant fields (Name + Table)
 - Table assignment is manually handled to ensure fairness and organization
 - Google Apps Script reads the processed data
+- Embed the URL from Google Apps to Google Sites
 - Guests search their name in a web interface to find their table instantly

 ---